The Genetics Center, Inc. Address, phone, and fax

 How accurate is chromosome analysis?

-Very small chromosome abnormalities may not be detected by routine chromosome analysis.
-High resolution chromosome analysis is available, as are special staining techniques and techniques based on molecular genetic technology.
-Since genetic conditions may be from changes that are too small to be seen under a microscope, normal results of chromosome analysis do not guarantee that there are no genetic problems.
-The geneticist can discuss these issues more thoroughly, on an individual basis, after obtaining a detailed family history and reviewing any relevant medical information.
+Chromosome analysis is highly accurate Very subtle chromosome abnormalities may not be detected by routine chromosome analysis, but may be identified by more detailed testing using a DNA-based technique known as chromosome microarray analysis .
+It is important to understand that normal results of chromosome analysis or microarray analysis do not guarantee that there are no genetic problems.
+A geneticist can discuss these issues more thoroughly, on an individual basis, after obtaining a detailed medical and family history, reviewing relevant medical information, and performing a physical examination.

 What if a chromosome result is abnormal?

-Genetic counseling, with either a geneticist or a genetic counselor, will often be recommended when a chromosome abnormality is discovered.
+Accurate interpretation is as important as an accurate result.
+Clinical geneticists and cytogeneticists have experience in dealing with chromosome abnormalities and can explain the clinical implications of a chromosome result.
+Genetic counseling, with either a physician geneticist or a genetic counselor, will often be recommended when a chromosome abnormality is discovered.
 Genetic counseling includes explaining what results of genetic and chromosome testing mean for an individual, his or her family, and future family members.
+Clinical geneticists can help other physicians manage medical care of children and adults with chromosome abnormalities.

 Services | Insurance | Directions | Glossary | Genetics links | Topics of Interest | Our Staff | Pictures | Contact us | Home

 © 1992, 1999, 2001 The Genetics Center, Inc, All Rights Reserved.
-This page last updated on September 25, 2001
+This page last updated on February 8, 2013